How to Optimize Your On-Page Signals for Local Search

 You want to take your local business to the next level.
 And you know that local SEO can help get you there, but you don’t know where to begin.
 According to Stephen Covey, you should always “Put first things first.”
 That means starting with what’s most important.

 When it comes to local SEO, your on-page signals are most important, because they impact your local search rank the most.
-Based on research published by Moz, on-page signals are the number one factor in local search ranking at 20.3%; link signals came close at 20%; followed by Google My Business signals at 14.7%.
+Based on research published by Whitespark, on-page signals are the joint third factor in local search ranking at 15%; it shares the position with link signals, which also comprise 15%.

 To improve your local search rankings, focus on improving your on-page signals first.
 Once you master them, you can move on to other local ranking factors.

 In this post, you’ll learn 5 ways to optimize your on-page signals for local search.

 NAP stands for Name, Address, and Phone Number.
 Google takes into account whether or not your business’ name and info are properly listed on your website.
 Double check to ensure that the name of your business is correct.
 Do not add any extra keywords or adjectives if they’re not included in your actual business name.

 For instance, let’s say your business name is “Bob’s Cleaners,” but your website lists it as “Bob’s Cleaners – Cleaning Services.”
 This could be a problem because the search engines could see those as two separate businesses because the names don’t match.
 This could negatively impact your ranking.
 The same goes for your address and phone number.
 Make sure your website lists your physical address and phone accurately.
 The NAP on your website should match the NAP on your Google My Business page and in all other listings of your business online.

 In the screenshot below, look at how Freeport Bakery lists their NAP on their website.
 On the bottom of their home page, they’ve set aside a section for their contact info.
 It includes their physical address as well as the phone numbers and email addresses for two different departments.

 2. Optimize Meta Content and Title Tags with Relevant Local Keywords